nasa/isaac/dense_map/geometry_mapper/readme.md

     /loc/ml/features.
 It is published by the localization node.
-  - texture_cam_type: The camera that creates the texture images (can be nav_cam, sci_cam, haz_cam, and in simulation also heat_cam, and acoustics_cam).
+  - texture_cam_type: The camera that creates the texture images (can be nav_cam, sci_cam, haz_cam, and in simulation also heat_cam and acoustics_cam).
 The default is sci_cam.
 This
     field affects the name of the topics on which the streaming mapper publishes its output.
-  - texture_cam_topic: The topic having the texture to overlay.
-    The default value is /hw/cam_sci/compressed.
+  - texture_cam_topic: The topic having the images (texture) to overlay.
+The default value is /hw/cam_sci/compressed and see note in the text for other cameras.
   - dist_between_processed_cams: Once an image is textured and published, how far the camera should move (in meters) before it should process another texture (any images arriving